PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 Apps unlocked more control over data flows as well as more innovation on the PostHog platform.
 Users install and enable thousands of apps each month, which process billions of events in our pipeline.

-Building and scaling the app server fundamentally changed the way we think about our product and infrastructure.
+Building and scaling the apps fundamentally changed the way we think about our product and infrastructure.
 Work on apps helped our ingestion pipeline become more integrated and modular.
 Apps also made our product more customizable and open to permissionless innovation.

 Our vision for apps is to continue to enable more customizability of data flows and the overall PostHog experience.
 As an example of this, see the release of [site apps](/tutorials/build-site-app), which provides similar customizable functionality in the frontend.